Mushigarou/IOT/README.md

 <img src="./assets/k3s-architecture.png">

+#### K3s Server Components:

+- **Supervisor**: Central orchestrator that manages and coordinates all server-side components and handles cluster initialization
+- **API Server**: Kubernetes control plane component that exposes the Kubernetes API and serves as the frontend for the cluster
+- **Kube Proxy**: Network proxy that maintains network rules and enables service discovery and load balancing across pods
+- **Scheduler**: Assigns newly created pods to available nodes based on resource requirements and constraints
+- **Controller Manager**: Runs controller processes that regulate the state of the cluster (node, replication, endpoints controllers)
+- **Kubelet**: Node agent that communicates with the API server and manages pod lifecycle on the server node
+- **Flannel**: Container Network Interface (CNI) plugin that provides overlay networking between pods across nodes
+- **Kine**: Lightweight datastore interface that can use SQLite (embedded) or external databases (etcd, PostgreSQL, MySQL)
+- **containerd**: Container runtime that manages the complete container lifecycle (pulling images, creating, starting, stopping containers)

+#### K3s Agent Components:

+- **Tunnel Proxy**: Establishes secure connection to the server and handles communication tunneling between agent and server
+- **Kube Proxy**: Same as server - maintains network rules for service discovery and load balancing on the agent node
+- **Kubelet**: Node agent that manages pod lifecycle on the agent node and reports node status to the control plane
+- **Flannel**: CNI plugin that provides pod-to-pod networking and integrates with the cluster-wide network overlay
+- **containerd**: Container runtime for managing containers on the agent node

+#### Shared Infrastructure:

+- **Pods**: Smallest deployable units containing one or more containers, scheduled across both server and agent nodes
+- **Process**: K3s runs as a single binary process on each node, simplifying deployment and management

 ### Single-server Setup with an Embedded DB and High-Availability K3s

 - The server node can run with `embeded database` or `external database`